go-sprout/sprout/docs/migration-from-sprig.md

 ---
+icon: route
 description: >-
   Coming from Sprig and looking to use Sprout?
 You're in the right place for a complete guide on making the transition.
 This guideline will help you navigate the differences.
-icon: route
 ---

 # Migration from Sprig

 {% hint style="info" %}
 This page evolves with each version based on modifications and community feedback.
-Having trouble following this guide?&#x20;
+Having trouble following this guide?

-[Open an issue](https://github.com/go-sprout/sprout/issues/new/choose) to get help, and contribute to improving this guide for future users. :seedling: :purple\_heart:&#x20;
+[Open an issue](https://github.com/go-sprout/sprout/issues/new/choose) to get help, and contribute to improving this guide for future users. :seedling: :purple\_heart:
 {% endhint %}

 ## <mark style="color:purple;">Introduction</mark>